bamblebam/credit-card-fraud-prediction/README.md

 4. Decision Tree Classifier: 95.59%

 The ROC scores are:-
-1. Logistic Regression: 97.81%
+1. Logistic Regression: 0.9781
-2. K Nearest Neighbours: 93.10%
+2. K Nearest Neighbours: 0.9310
-3. Support Vector Classifier: 97.68%
+3. Support Vector Classifier: 0.9768
-4. Decision Tree Classifier: 94.18%
+4. Decision Tree Classifier: 0.9418

 Looking at the scores we find that KNN give the best accuracy followed by Logistic Regression.
 But Logistic Regression had the highest ROC score.
-After using undersampling we find that the accuracy score for Logistic regression is only 76% and that for KNN is 67.45%.
+After using undersampling we find that the accuracy score for Logistic regression is only 76% and that for KNN is 67.45% while the recall scores are 0.9213 and 0.9341 respectively.